Cactusolo/CactusOasis/content/home/CV.md

 - **2020**

+    + UFII AI Advances and Applications Virtual Seminar Series: [AI for the Environment: Progress, Prospects and Pitfalls](https://informatics.research.ufl.edu/seminars-and-events/past-seminars/ufii-seminars.html) given by by Drs.
+Robert Guralnick and Brian Stucky
+    + Seminar from Dr. Pam Soltis titled as "Natural History Collections: Infrastructure and Resources for 21st Century Science"
+    + CONVOLVULACEAE NETWORK Series: Key challenges and questions in reconstructing [the ancestral flower of Angiosperms](https://www.nature.com/articles/ncomms16047) by Dr. Hervé Sauquet
     + Gave a lecture titled as ‘_Building, Using, and Tending The Tree of Life_’ for Biogeography & Macroecology Course at Department of Biology, Aarhus University
     + ["the State of the World's Plants and Fungi Virtual Symposium"](https://www.kew.org/science/engage/get-involved/conferences/state-of-the-worlds-plants-and-fungi-symposium#:~:text=Join%20international%20experts%20on%2013,event%20has%20now%20taken%20place.) organized by [the Royal Botanic Gardens, Kew](https://www.kew.org/)
     + ["A short introduction to the aims and status of modern C++"](https://events.au.dk/bjarnestoustrup/conference) Talked by [Bjarne Stroustrup](https://en.wikipedia.org/wiki/Bjarne_Stroustrup) at Department of Computer Science, Aarhus University